 - Fructose Malabsorption

 - Gluten Intolerance

 - Coeliac Disease

 Fermentable Oligosaccharides, Disaccharides, Monosaccharides And Polyols (FODMAPs) are a collection of molecules found in food.
-Studies have shown that FODMAPs are poorly absorbed by some people, and this can cause or increase symptoms of IBS.
-Reducing your intake of FODMAPs is often a good first step when trying to determine if food is causing your IBS symptoms.
+Studies have shown that some people find FODMAP-rich foods difficult to absorb, therefore triggering symptoms of IBS.
+Reducing your FODMAPs consumption is often the first step you need to take when determining which food is causing your IBS symptoms.

 A low-FODMAP diet contains only a very small amount of fermentable carbohydrates like fructose, fructans (including wheat), raffinose, lactose and sorbitol.
-Taking these food groups out of your diet, and then systematically reintroducing them allows us to make connections between IBS symptoms and particular food groups.
-Everybody’s gastrointestinal system is different.
+Taking these food groups out of your diet, and then systematically reintroducing them, allows us to make connections between IBS symptoms and particular food groups.
 This method allows your dietitian to accurately assess whether you have any food intolerances.

 FODMAPs are not the only dietary triggers for your IBS symptoms – there can be many more.
 This is why a consultation with a dietitian experienced in gastrointestinal nutrition is highly recommended.
 Our team of Accredited Practising Dietitians at New Life Nutrition can assess your diet and your IBS symptoms, then advise you about the best dietary plan that may alleviate your symptoms of IBS.

 How can we help you manage your IBS?

 Our team are experts in helping our clients deal with their symptoms of Irritable Bowel Syndrome (IBS).
 We can assist you in finding out the foods that trigger your IBS symptoms and developing a personalised diet plan to ensure your complete nutrition without the discomfort.
 Psychological factors such as stress, anxiety and depression can also trigger IBS symptoms and should be considered.